-- print: Obtain the number of identified genes and the estimated FDR for other values of delta. - summary: Get specific information on the genes called differentially expressed for a specific value of delta. - plot: Generate a SAM plot or a plot of the posterior probabilities. - sam2excel/ebam2excel: Generate a csv-file containing the information returned by summary for the use in Excel. - sam2html/ebam2html: Generate an html-file containing the information on the genes called differentially expressed with links to public repositories. - list.siggenes: Get the names (as a character vector) of the genes called differentially expressed when using a specific value of delta. - link.siggenes: Generate an html-file containing the output of list.siggenes with links to public repositories.
+- print: Obtain the number of identified genes and the estimated FDR for other values of delta. - summary: Get specific information on the genes called differentially expressed for a specified value of delta. - plot: Generate a SAM plot or a plot of the posterior probabilities. - findDelta: For a given value of the FDR, find the value of delta and thus the number of identified variables that provides the control of the FDR at the specified level.
+Alternatively, find the value of delta and thus the level at which the FDR is controlled for a specified number of variables.

+- sam2excel/ebam2excel: Generate a csv-file containing the information returned by summary for the use in Excel. - sam2html/ebam2html: Generate an html-file containing the information on the genes called differentially expressed with links to public repositories. - list.siggenes: Get the names (as a character vector) of the genes called differentially expressed when using a specific value of delta. - link.siggenes: Generate an html-file containing the output of list.siggenes with links to public repositories.